History of Matteo Berrettini in Timeline

 January 2023: Public Appearance with Melissa Satta

-In January 2023, Matteo Berrettini was first seen publicly with Italian television presenter Melissa Satta.
+In January 2023, Matteo Berrettini was first seen publicly with his new girlfriend, Italian television presenter Melissa Satta.

 August 2023: Featured in Hugo Boss Campaign

-In August 2023, Hugo Boss launched its new collection, featuring Matteo Berrettini, Patrick Mahomes, Naomi Campbell, Suki Waterhouse, and Lee Min-ho in its campaign.
+In August 2023, Matteo Berrettini was featured in Hugo Boss's new collection campaign alongside Patrick Mahomes, Naomi Campbell, Suki Waterhouse, and Lee Min-ho.

-In February 2024, Matteo Berrettini confirmed his split with Melissa Satta.
+In February 2024, Matteo Berrettini confirmed his split with Melissa Satta in an online press conference.

-In 2024, Berrettini won back-to-back titles at the Generali Open Kitzbühel defeating Hugo Gaston in the final.
+In 2024, Berrettini wins the Generali Open Kitzbühel defeating Hugo Gaston in the final.

-In February 2024, Matteo Berrettini announced his return to competition in March after a six-month hiatus, starting with the Arizona Tennis Classic and the Miami Open.
+In 2024, Matteo Berrettini announced his return to competition in March after a six-month hiatus, starting with the Arizona Tennis Classic and Miami Open.